tfynes-pivotal/cf-java-tools/README.md

 ### cf-java-optimizer.sh

-Takes an java spring boot application running in cloud foundry and restage an deploy an adjacent natively compiled implementation, mapped to the same ingress route as the original
+Takes a java spring boot application running in cloud foundry and stages an adjacent natively-compiled implementation, mapped to the same ingress route as the original.

-Script will download the 'jar' archive from the platform before re-pushing it for staging with the native image buildpack
+Script will download the 'jar' archive from the platform before re-pushing it for staging with the native image buildpack.

 ## Usage

 ### Prerequisites

-- Spring boot application maven/gradle packaged usign the '-Pnative' flag and includes graalvm dependency
+- Compile/package spring boot app with the '-Pnative' flag, including the graalvm maven dependency

 `mvn clean package -Pnative`

-- Spring boot application running in cloud foundry, as a 'normal' staged JIT compiled application
+- Push to cloud foundry as a 'normal' staged JIT compiled application

 `cf push <appName>`

-- Script is run at prompt where cf cli is logged into cloud foundry already
+- Trigger script to co-deploy native optimized implementation

 `cf-java-optimizer.sh <appName>`